andrewpmartinez/ziti-git/README.md

 When debugging issues or recreating historical versions, it is useful to checkout the exact repository commits that were used to build a specific version.
-The `ziti-git checkout` command can do that for your.
+The `ziti-git checkout` command can do that for you.

 If you wish to checkout the commits used to build the `v0.16.0` of Ziti, you can do the following: